Chris Glein Game Design and Life

 When the game ends each player scores their dragons and territories:

-• Each dragon in a lair is worth 3 points.
+• Each lair is worth 3 points.

 CREDITS